kingjinho/notes_os/ch04.CPU_scheduling/README.md

 4. [Scheduling algorithm](#Scheduling-algorithm)
 5. [Interrupt handling](#Interrupt-handling)

----

 # Intro and Recap

 1. Recap
     ```
-    Q: So what was a process lifecycle?
+    Q: So what is a process lifecycle?
+    A: Process lifecycle is how process goes through stages from creation to termination.
-    A: Process lifecycle consists of create, ready, running, blocking
-       and terminate status
+       it consists of create, ready, running, blocking, and terminate status
    ```

 2. What is CPU scheduler?
-    - `It's main job is to control status of process by considering context(i.e., status of other processes, allocattion of CPU and resources)`
+    - `Part of OS that controls CPU allocation based on context(i.e., status of other processes, allocattion of CPU and resources)`

 3. In real life, what is equivalent to CPU Scheduling?
     - Restaurant manager